 A current is the speed of the water when it moves from low to high or high to low.
 It is important to know the time regarding tides since it does not coincide with the annual calendar.
 A lunar day, or tidal day, is 24 hours and 50 minutes long.
 It takes roughly six hours and 12.5 minutes for a tide to move from high to low or vice versa.
 Lunar days follow the moon phases, which take 29.5 days to complete.

-A high tide is when the water reaches the highest point.
-It will move to its furthest extent onto the shoreline.
+A high tide is when the water reaches the highest point, making it the easiest time to dock.
+But, if your dock isn't tall enough, the high water level can make docking more difficult.
+Coastal areas experience two high tides every lunar day and it will move to its furthest extent onto the shoreline.
 Some people also call it high water.
-Coastal areas experience two high tides every lunar day.

 A low tide is the opposite of a high tide.
 It is when the water reaches its lowest level.
 More area of the shoreline gets exposed, and docked boats may end up stuck in the sand.